Qatar workers face old problems despite reform promises

 Some, including the International Trade Union Confederation, are fully behind Doha.

-Others, including some human rights advocates, remain cautious — sceptical that reform pledges have remained largely unfulfilled.
+Others, including some human rights advocates, remain cautious—skeptical that reform pledges have remained largely unfulfilled.

 Previous promises to end the exit visa system have never been acted upon, according to critics.